MahjongRepository/tenhou-python-bot/README.md

 2. Install [Vagrant](https://www.vagrantup.com/downloads.html)
 3. Run `vagrant up`.
 It will take a while, also it will ask your system root password to setup NFS
 4. Run `vagrant ssh`
-5. Run `python main.py` it will connect to the tenhou.net and will play a tonpu-sen match.
+5. Run `python main.py` it will connect to the tenhou.net and will play a match.
 After the end of match it will close connection to the server